 From my time working with people who are struggling with debt, I would say most people have money management, budgeting, and spending problems.
-However, there is a core group of people who have cut everything out of their budget and still can’t make ends meet.
+However, a core group of people has cut everything out of their budget and still can’t make ends meet.

 Your Income Is As Important As Your Budget